 The city today is a modern housing the Turkish Government, all foreign embassies and some number of esteemed universities.
 It is an important crossroads of trade, strategically located at the center of Turkey’s highway and railway networks and serves as the marketing center for the surrounding agricultural area.

 Earliest history goes back to the Bronze Age, to Hatti civilization, of which we still do not know much.
 Later on, it was under Hittite, Phrygian, Lydian, Persian, Macedonian, Galatian, Roman, Byzantine, Seljuk and Ottoman rule.
 The remains of all these civilizations together with an immense collection from the prehistoric periods are displayed in the Museum of Anatolian Civilizations which was honored with the European Museum of the Year in 1997.
-The neighboring castle is another famous attraction for the travelers giving great opportunity to take pictures of the recently renovated old neighborhoods and local kids as they accompany them with cheerful “hello’s.”
+The neighboring castle is another famous attraction for travelers giving great opportunity to take pictures of the recently renovated old neighborhoods and local kids as they accompany them with cheerful “hello’s.”

-The city is famous for its long-haired Angora goat and its prized wool (mohair); a unique breed of cat Angora cat; Angora rabbits and their quality wool (Angora wool), pears, honey, and the region’s Muscat grapes.
+The city is famous for its long-haired Angora Goat and its prized wool (mohair); a unique breed of cat Angora Cat; Angora rabbits and their quality wool (Angora wool), pears, honey, and the region’s Muscat grapes.

 Although situated in one of the driest places of Turkey and surrounded mostly by steppe vegetation except for the forested areas on the southern periphery, it can be considered to be a green city.